wisp-forest/Chowl/src/main/resources/assets/chowl-industries/lavender/entries/chowl_handbook/drawer_frame.md

 ;;;;;

-Just right-click on one of the sides of the frame with any item or [panel](^chowl-industries:panels), and this sturdy scaffold will hold it tight!
+Just right-click one of the sides of the frame with any item or [panel](^chowl-industries:panels), and this sturdy scaffold will hold it tight!